sassoftware/viya4-deployment/README.md

 ### Customize Deployment Overlays

-viya4-deployment fully manages the kustomization.yaml file.
-Users can make changes by adding custom overlays into sub-folders under the site-config folder.
-If this is the first time running the tool and customizations will be provided, create the folder structure below.
+The Ansible playbook in viya4-deployment fully manages the kustomization.yaml file.
+Users can make changes by adding custom overlays into subfolders under the `/site-config` folder.
+If this is the first time that you are running the playbook and plan to add customizations, create the following folder structure:

 ```bash
 <base_dir>            <- parent directory